EstherAlo/DAREY.IO-Projects/project14/project14.md

 - Create repository -> Select Package Type -> Generic, enter Repository Key as PBL, save and finish

-- In Jenkins configure the server ID, URL and Credentials, run Test Connection *screenshot below*
+- In Jenkins configure the artifactory server ID, URL and Credentials, run Test Connection *screenshot below*

-- Integrate the Artifactory repository with Jenkins by creating a Jenkinsfile in the php-todo folder, copy the content below
+- Integrate the Artifactory repository with Jenkins by creating a Jenkinsfile in the php-todo folder and copying the content below.
+The required file by PHP is .env so we are renaming env.sample to .env Composer is used by PHP to install all the dependent libraries used by the applicationphp artisan uses the .env file to setup the required database objects

 ```
 pipeline {